 The project is a collaboration between the Boston Police Department Archives, the University of Massachusetts Boston and a group of wonderful volunteers drawn from local organizations, classrooms and the general public.

-If you would like to get involved in the 1919 Boston Police Strike Project, please fill out this quick form to let us know of your interest.
+If you would like to get involved in the 1919 Boston Police Strike Project, click here for more information!

 The stages of the project are: